 Humbug Mountain Trail -- 4.4 miles

 Hike the loop trail on one of the coast's highest headlands.
 Beginning at nearly sea level, the trail climbs 1,756 feet to the summit and down the other side.
-Look for glimpses of small but spectaculer views of the ocean and the coastal mountain range.
-See the Humbug Mountain Trail Guide for hike details and the Humbug Mountain State Park web page for photos, park information and driving directions.
+Look for glimpses of small but spectacular views of the ocean and the coastal mountain range.
+See the Humbug Mountain State Park web page for a park map, photos, park information and driving directions.